OlianasD/TestQuest/README.md

 # TestQuest

-TestQuest is a Kotlin plugin for IntelliJ IDEA designed to enhance test robustness through an embedded gamification framework, based on Selenium WebDriver APIs, with a focus towards locators and PageObjects.
+TestQuest is a Kotlin plugin for IntelliJ IDEA designed to enhance test robustness through an embedded gamification framework, based on **Selenium WebDriver** APIs [1], with a focus towards locators and **PageObjects** [2].

 ## Guidelines